 - After the conversion, the unit price of Internet data transfer is not changed.
 The EIP is automatically associated with the ECS instance.
 You are not charged a configuration fee for the EIP.
 The billing of the EIP and the ECS instance are independent of each other.
 The system generates separate bills for the EIP and the ECS instance.
 For more information about EIP billing, see Overview.
 Go to Billing Management, click Usage Records, and export the bills of the EIP.

 - Log on to the ECS console.

-- On the Instances page, find the target ECS instance, and choose in the Actions column.
+- On the Instances page, find the ECS instance that you want to manage and choose in the Actions column.

-- In the displayed dialog box, click OK.
+- In the message that appears, click OK.

-After the the ECS public IP address is converted to an EIP, the original public IP address is labelled as EIP.
+After the conversion, the IP address is labeled as EIP.